sungwoncho/license-up/README.md

 `Copyright (c) 2012 ~ 2015` becomes `Copyright (c) 2012 ~ 2016`

-## Work in progress
+## Supported license formats

-It is work in progress.
-Currently it only works with MIT licenses, and the license has to be named `LICENSE`.
-Working on improving it.
+license-up was tested on [MIT license](https://opensource.org/licenses/MIT).
+It might not work correctly with other types of licenses.
+Use with care.

 ## License